unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 You can then use the example above as a reference to create your own solution.

 ### In the Model

 - Define your own Models
-- MVUX recommends using record types for the Models in your app as they're immutable.
+- MVUX recommends using record types for the Models in your app as they're immutable
 - The MVUX analyzers auto-generate a bindable proxy for each `partial` `class` or `record` named with a _Model_ suffix

-- The example below demonstrates this type of model definition:
+- For every public feed property (returning `IFeed<T>` or `IListFeed<T>`) found in the model, a corresponding property is generated on the bindable proxy.
+- You can use [states](xref:Overview.Mvux.States) for accepting input from the user
+- For example:

     ```csharp
-    public partial record MainModel
+    public partial record MainModel(IGreetingService GreetingService)
     {
+        public IFeed<string> WelcomeMessage => Feed.Async(this.GreetingService.Welcome);
     ...
     ```
-- For every public feed property (returning `IFeed<T>` or `IListFeed<T>`) found in the model, a corresponding property is generated on the bindable proxy.

 ### In the View

 - Create your views and add data binding to the XAML elements as required
 - Create and customize your FeedView as you can see in [The FeedView control](xref:Overview.Mvux.FeedView).
-- Or you can use [States](xref:Overview.Mvux.States)
+- Use two-way binding to a state to allow input from the user

 ### Update

+- Trigger feeds to be refreshed
-- Add your updates in the Model and in the views
+- Update states in the Model, or two-way data bind to states in the XAML

 ### eXtended